tigera-solutions/cc-aks-security-compliance-workshop/README.md

 ---

-### Using GlobalThreatfeeds to detect and prevent web attacks
+### Using Global Threatfeeds to detect and prevent web attacks

 | PCI Control # | Requirements| How Calico meets this requirements |